Designing protocols - 9.5 - Designing a complete protocol

 You will need to include these elements to carry out any pipetting task.

-1. Loading tip sets and plates, using ‘Setup & loading’
+1. Loading tip sets or tip boxes and plates, using ‘Setup & loading’

 2. A ‘load tips’ step to load the pipette head with tips.